 Each Global Note will be in registered form.
-Consequently, in relation to any Tranche of Notes represented by a Global Note Certificate, references in the Terms and Conditions of the Notes to "Noteholders" are references to the registered holder of the relevant Global Note Certificate which, for so long as the Global Note Certificate is registered in the name of a depositary or a common depositary for Euroclear and/or Clearstream, Luxembourg and/or any other relevant clearing system, will be that depositary or common depositary.
+Consequently, in relation to any Tranche of Notes represented by a Global Note Certificate, references in the Terms and Conditions of the Notes to "Noteholders" are references to the registered holder of the relevant Global Note Certificate which, for so long as the Global Note Certificate is registered in the name of a depositary or a common depositary for Euroclear and/or Clearstream, Luxembourg and/or any other relevant clearing system (or the nominee of any such depositary or common depositary), will be that depositary or common depositary (or that nominee).